Asia Pacific Brewery Tour

 What we say:

-After months of renovations Asia Pacific Breweries, the home of Tiger Beer, is again open to the public.
-Considering how expensive it is to drink in Singapore, S$16 is a bargain for a brewery tour and the chance to drink your fill of Tiger Beer at the “tasting session” that follows.
+If you just can't get enough of Singapore's local suds, you can arrange a tour of Asia Pacific Breweries, home of Tiger Beer.
+Considering how expensive it is to drink in Singapore, S$18 is a bargain for a brewery tour and the chance to drink your fill of Tiger Beer at the “tasting session” that follows.

-The tour begins in a shiny new welcome room filled with retro advertisements, collectable bottles, and other memorabilia from the brewery’s 80-year history in Singapore.
-Here we met the tour guide who shared some interesting factoids about their products – did you know that during World War II a low-alcohol beer called “Tiger Cub” was produced due to a shortage of ingredients?
+The tour begins in a shiny welcome room filled with retro advertisements, collectable bottles, and other memorabilia from the brewery’s 80-year history in Singapore.
+Here we met our tour guide, who shared some interesting factoids about their products – did you know that during World War II a low-alcohol beer called “Tiger Cub” was produced due to a shortage of ingredients?
 After a video about the founding of the brewery by colonial British brew-masters striving to formulate the perfect tropical beer, the brewery tour proper begins.
-This is also where photography stops — the process is apparently a secret!
+This is also where photography stops — the process is a secret!

 With its endless flow of kegs, cans, and bottles, the automated bottling room was much more impressive.
-Listening to the guide I picked up a few facts and figures like, when operating at full volume, the brewery produces 40,000 cans and 32,000 bottles of beer per hour.
-Of all that beer half is consumed in Singapore and half is exported around the world.
+Listening to the guide we picked up facts and figures like, when operating at full volume, the brewery produces 40,000 cans and 32,000 bottles of beer per hour.
+Of all that beer, half is consumed in Singapore and half is exported around the world.
 After a brief Q&A session and a few minutes to fantasize about being left alone with all that beer, that concluded the formal part of the tour.
 Actual brewery tour running time: no more than 15 minutes.

 Though the Tiger Brewery tour wasn’t as in-depth as I had expected, it was an enjoyable hour.
 That said, the trip out to western Singapore where the brewery is located takes much longer than that.
-You’d need to drink a lot of beer to make it worth your while.
+You need to drink a lot of beer -- or be particularly keen on beer generally -- to make it worth your while.

-The Asia Pacific Brewery is located at 459 Jalan Ahmad Ibrahim in western Singapore and the tour costs S$16 per person.
-Advance bookings are required and can be made by calling (65) 6860 3005 or emailing email@example.com.
+Advance bookings are required and can be made by calling 6860 3005 or emailing email@example.com.
 Remember to bring your passport or other form of ID!

 Jump to a destination